nodejs/node/deps/npm/doc/cli/json.md

 This is a way to prevent accidental publication of private repositories.
-If you would like to ensure that a given package is only ever published to a speciic registry (for example, an internal registry), then use the `publishConfig` hash described below to override the `registry` config param at publish-time.
+If you would like to ensure that a given package is only ever published to a specific registry (for example, an internal registry), then use the `publishConfig` hash described below to override the `registry` config param at publish-time.